Disappointed Venezuelans lose patience with Guaido as Maduro hangs on

 “We have to fight against demobilization and despair,” he said.
 “We Venezuelans have to keep consistent in our support for Guaido and be patient.”

-To maintain momentum, Goicoechea said Guaido had travelled to 11 of Venezuela’s 23 states and would travel to at least five more this month to motivate his supporters.
+To maintain momentum, Goicoechea said Guaido had traveled to 11 of Venezuela’s 23 states and would travel to at least five more this month to motivate his supporters.

-Goicoechea said Guaido was focused on expanding a network of Help and Freedom Committees, a programme the opposition began in April to organise efforts at a local level – something the ruling Socialist Party has done successfully.
+Goicoechea said Guaido was focused on expanding a network of Help and Freedom Committees, a program the opposition began in April to organize efforts at a local level – something the ruling Socialist Party has done successfully.

 However, attendees say so far the committees have got little traction.
 Rafael Mora, a 27-year-old doctor and Guaido supporter in the northwestern city of Barquisimeto, said too many Venezuelans wanted immediate change without being willing to work for it.